jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

    * Released October of 2005
    * Since then the OS went from a teaching tool to a product being used commercially.
    * Began using NetBSD user space applications to give it a GUI and make it a viable commercial product.

+   __Open Solaris / Open Indians / Smart OS__
+   * In 200?
+Sun had experiemented with creating and opensource user based distro from their Unix based Solaris OS
+   * They hired Ian Murdock (the guy who started Debian) to oversee this project
+   * Project was called Open Solaris but was killed when Oracle purchased Sun in 200X
+   * The resulting codebased was forked and turned into a project called Lumios
+   * Currently their is a competing Open Solaris based distro called Smart OS which is produced by Joyent
+     + Combines the best of the BSD underpinnings but runs the best of Linux based desktop applications and software

 ### - Impending Linux Civil War